 I had the pleasure of interviewing Dalia Barsoum, Canada's top real estate financing expert, an accomplished speaker, best selling author and real estate mogul.
 She is also a regular contributor to Canadian Real Estate Wealth Magazine, a business owner and sought after speaker.
 In 2014, she won 'Mortgage Broker of the Year Award' by the Canadian Real Estate Wealth Magazine.

-For those of you who are wondering how financing works in the real estate world, I will say this after having read her book: “Canadian Real Estate Investor Financing: 7 Secrets to Getting All the Money You Want”…it has everything to do with planning the right way with the right financing expert.
+For those of you who are wondering how financing works in the real estate world, I will say this after having read her book: “Canadian Real Estate Investor Financing: 7 Secrets to Getting All the Money You Want

 I have known Dalia for years.
 I still remember the day I called her - I was blown away by how genuine, approachable, knowledgeable and helpful she was.
 I wished I had spoken to her sooner before purchasing real estate investment properties.
 That day forward, she helped me devise a long term financing plan and I finally felt confident in growing my real estate portfolio.